Tobiazkareem/printf/README.md

 This is a printf  project by two team.

+Task 0 and 1 is completed before the first deadline.

 Write a function that produces output according to a format.

 Prototype: int _printf(const char *format, ...);